SAP-samples/teched2025-AD166/exercises/ex6/README.md

 ### Exercise 6.5 - Add a Dialog Opening Button

-📋 **Action Required**: Add a button to trigger the customer selection dialog.
+📋 **Next Step**: Add a button to trigger the customer selection dialog.

 > 📖 **Context**: After implementing the dialog opening logic, you need to assign this logic to a control.